Is easier content marketing even possible? It is now. But it didn’t used to be …

 In my design business, everything I was able to develop a process or system for, I did.
 Processes made mundane tasks go faster.
 They freed up time for the more interesting tasks on my plate.

-It wasn’t long before I developed some systems and processes for writing online content.
+It wasn’t long before I developed some systems and processes for easier content marketing too.

 The words began to flow with ease.
 I sweated and fretted a whole lot less and began (to my surprise) to enjoy the process.

 An easier content marketing secret that’s too good not to share

 Because I like to teach, I didn’t want to sit on this system I’d developed and not share it.
 I began to write posts for Copyblogger where I spelled out some of my thinking on creating content with ease.

 Here are a few of them:

 - A Simple Plan for Writing One Powerful Piece of Online Content per Week

 - How to Write Subheads that Hook (and Re-hook) Your Readers